<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 For instance, if teacher recruitment is on your mind, check out your school’s Glassdoor profile to see what current and previous employees are sharing.

-If all you have is one negative review, that’s the only narrative that potential teachers see.
+If all you have is one negative review, that’s the only narrative potential teachers see.

 Encourage employees to leave HONEST, qualitative reviews on platforms like Glassdoor.
 And like I discussed previously, make sure you actually take note of the areas for improvement rather than pretending they don’t exist.